pinterest/pinterest-python-generated-api-client/docs/BoardsApi.md

 Delete board section

-Delete a board section on a board owned by the \"operation user_account\" - or on a group board that has been shared with this account. - By default, the \"operation user_account\" is the token user_account.
+Delete a board section on a board owned by the \"operation user_account\" - or on a group board that has been shared with this account.
+Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\". - By default, the \"operation user_account\" is the token user_account.

 ### Example